 Who really rules the world?
-A cacophony of angry voices surrounds us, but from God’s perspective, mankind’s boasting is utterly ridiculous.
-Alistair Begg examines the hostility of man in the face of God’s sovereignty, the Father’s decree of the anointed Lordship of Christ, and the futility of rejecting His reign.
+While a cacophony of angry voices surrounds us, from God’s perspective, mankind’s boasting is utterly ridiculous.
+Alistair Begg examines the hostility of man in the face of God’s sovereignty, the Father’s decree of the anointed lordship of Christ, and the futility of rejecting His reign.
 The Gospel both woos and warns us: Jesus is coming again, and the only way to flee God’s wrath is to take refuge in His mercy, provided in the gift of His Son.

 1Why do the nations rage1

 and the rulers take counsel together,

 against the Lord and against his Anointed, saying,

 4He who sits in the heavens laughs;

 5Then he will speak to them in his wrath,

 and terrify them in his fury, saying,